mcasimir/active_record_schema/README.md

 ## Mixins

-Probably one of the most significant advantage given by ActiveRecordSchema is to allow the definition of fields in modules and reuse them through mixin
+Probably one of the most significant advantage given by ActiveRecordSchema is to allow the definition of fields in modules and reuse them through mixins

 _ex._